Last Updated on

 And recently, I received three “coffees” during a live stream from a viewer.

-The system comes with the ability to create a button for your website.
+The system comes with a way to create a button for your website.
 You can choose specific colors, the text and even modify the font.
 However, the block of HTML that comes with this option is quite large.

 Still, it’s an easy way to add a donation button, especially if you don’t have experience creating your own.